microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

 #### Vector access

 Dynamic access to vectors were previously converted to array accesses.
-Native vectors can be accessed using `extractelement`, `insertelement`, or `getelementptr` operations.
+Native vectors can be dynamically accessed using `extractelement`, `insertelement`, or `getelementptr` operations.
 Previously usage of `extractelement` and `insertelement` in DXIL didn't allow dynamic index parameters.

 #### Elementwise intrinsics